DBCDK/communityservice/doc/query-language.md

 #### `IncludeSwitch` extractor

-The `IncludeSwitch` extractor is used when the selected objects are of various different types, based on the `type` property of the objects.
+The `IncludeSwitch` extractor is used when the selected objects are of mixed types, based on the `type` property of the objects.

-Consider the following database structure of an Action:
+Consider the following example database structure for an Action:

 ```json
 { "id": 1234